itsMapleLeaf/next-old/docs/Style-guide.md

 ## JavaScript
 - Follow Standard

-## Pug Templates
+## Vue Templates
+- Elements should always have semantic meaning whenever possible
-- Always use single quotes for attributes
+- Always use single quotes for attributes, except when escaping quotes
+- Always use 'of' with v-for and arrays

 ## Stylus
+- 2 spaces indentation
 - No braces, except for one-liners
 - No semicolons
 - Use colons for attribute/value separation
+- No blank lines between attributes
+- Exactly one blank line between selector definitions